KouseiMusic/Dub-Stabs/README.md

 ## 𝐑𝐞𝐜𝐨𝐫𝐝𝐢𝐧𝐠

-Press the **Rec** button in the header to begin capturing audio.
+Press the `Rec` button in the header to begin capturing audio.
 Press it again to stop.
-A WAV file is exported automatically and named using the active preset abbreviation and the current date and time (e.g. `dubstabs_juno106_260609143022.wav`).
+A `.wav` file is exported automatically and named using the active preset abbreviation and the current date and time (e.g. `dubstabs_juno106_260609143022.wav`).
 Recording captures the full processed signal including delay, reverb and the master limiter.

 ---

 ## 𝐃𝐀𝐖 𝐔𝐬𝐚𝐠𝐞

-**Standalone + BlackHole**: Install the [BlackHole](https://github.com/ExistentialAudio/BlackHole) virtual audio driver, set Dub Stabs output to BlackHole in macOS Audio MIDI Setup, and route BlackHole as an input track in your DAW.
+**Standalone + BlackHole**: Install the [`BlackHole`](https://github.com/ExistentialAudio/BlackHole) virtual audio driver, set `Dub Stabs` output to `BlackHole` in macOS `Audio MIDI Setup`, and route `BlackHole` as an input track in your DAW.
 This allows you to record the output in real time or resample it.

-**MIDI input**: Connect a MIDI controller before launching.
-Dub Stabs responds to note-on and note-off messages on any channel.
+**MIDI input**: Connect a MIDI controller before launching. `Dub Stabs` responds to note-on and note-off messages on any channel.
 Each MIDI note triggers a full chord built on that note using the current Voices and Base Note settings.

 **AU / VST3**: Plugin formats are under development.
 When available they will support full parameter automation and direct DAW audio routing without BlackHole.